francescomori/analytic_dropout/README.md

 # Analytic Theory of Dropout Regularization

-This repository contains the two Mathematica notebooks for the paper “An analytic theory of dropout regularization” [(arXiv:2505.07792)](https://arxiv.org/abs/2505.07792)
+This repository contains the two Mathematica notebooks for the paper “Analytic theory of dropout regularization” [(arXiv:2505.07792)](https://arxiv.org/abs/2505.07792)
 (ArXiv preprint, May 13, 2025).

 ## Notebooks